Hyago-nsa/Hyago-nsa/README.md

 <h3>
-I'm Hyago, a developer who embarked on the journey of becoming a programmer in 2022!
+I'm Hyago, a person who embarked on the journey of becoming a Developer in 2022!
 </h3>

 <h4>